Tokenmaxxing Is What Happens When You Measure Wrong

 I wrote about this in my org design post: if AI helps each engineer produce 2-3x more code, but you have the same number of senior engineers reviewing it, you've created a bottleneck that didn't exist before.
 Seniors spend their entire day in review, which means they're not doing the design and coordination work that only they can do.

 The structural answer is what I call the hub-and-spoke model: one senior architect surrounded by 4-5 AI-assisted engineers.
 The architect doesn't review every line.
 They review at the design level ("does this implementation match the contract?") while CI agents handle the line-level checks ("you forgot the null check on line 47").
-The AI catches the null case.
-The architect catches the wrong abstraction.
+But that only works if the review infrastructure exists first.
+With strong QA agents in CI, the bulk of what used to be manual code review happens automatically, and seniors review architecture, integration points, and the "does this actually solve the right problem?" question.
+Their time shifts from line-by-line review to design-level judgment, which is what they should have been doing all along.

 If the architect is being evaluated on token consumption too, you've broken the entire chain.